ibm-cloud-docs/vpc/vsi_instance_storage.md

 {: #multiple-instance-storage-disks}

 When there are multiple instance disks on your virtual server instance, each disk is provisioned from a separate underlying physical device.
 This allows for better independent performance as well as software high-availability solutions to be implemented like software-based RAID.
-Make sure to review the Life Cycle section to understand when data loss may occur.

 ## Billing
 {: #billing-instance-storage}